okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/overview/index.md

 - The external service evaluates the Okta call to make sure the user is from domain "example.com".
 - The external service responds to Okta with a command to allow or deny the registration based on the email domain.

 This guide uses the website Glitch.com to act as an external service and to implement the Registration Inline Hook with an Okta org.
-See the following Glitch project to copy a working code example that implements the Registration Inline Hook or build your own using the code snippets:
+See the following Glitch project to copy a working code example that implements the Registration Inline Hook.
+Or, build your own using the code snippets:

 - [Okta Registration Inline Hook Example](https://glitch.com/~okta-inlinehook-registrationhook)